 \section{Multi-Task Learning Framework}

 In this section, we describe our framework for the multi-task learning of distance estimation and semantic segmentation.
-We first state, how we train the tasks individually and then how these are trained in a synergized fashion.
+We first state how we train the tasks individually and how they are trained in a synergized fashion.